We answer some of the FAQs around Master’s degrees and postgraduate study, to help you make the right decision for you.

 When I was about to graduate from Bath Spa University, I had lots of questions about Master’s degrees.
 What subjects were available?
 Was any postgraduate funding available?
 Would a Master’s serve me in my career?
 In the end, I chose to get a job, but I often wonder if I made the right decision.

-The good news is, there’s no right or wrong time to do a postgraduate course, and there are lots of flexible options that mean you can study alongside work, family and your other commitments.
+The good news is, there’s no right or wrong time to do a postgraduate course (I've finally started mine – in Writing for Young People!), and there are lots of flexible options that mean you can study alongside work, family and your other commitments.